daryllxd/lifelong-learning/programming/style/clean-code.md

 #### Avoid Disinformation

 Programmers must avoid leaving false clues that obscure the meaning of code.
 We should avoid words whose entrenched meanings vary from our intended meaning.
 For example, hp, aix, and sco would be poor variable names because they are the names of Unix plat- forms or variants.
-Even if you are coding a hypotenuse and hp looks like a good abbrevia- tion, it could be disinformative.
+Even if you are coding a hypotenuse and hp looks like a good abbreviation, it could be disinformative.

 Do not refer to a grouping of accounts as an accountList unless it’s actually a List.
 The word list means something specific to programmers.
 If the container holding the accounts is not actually a List, it may lead to false conclusions.1 So accountGroup or bunchOfAccounts or just plain accounts would be better.